 Students earn both high school and college credit for successfully completing college-level coursework.
 These post-secondary credits are transferable to other colleges and universities depending on the degree requirements at that institution.
-High school students must meet the requirements and guidelines for the NICC class for which they are registering including a qualifying ACT or ACCUPLACER score.
-There is no cost to parents and students if the course is successfully completed.
+High school students must meet the requirements and guidelines for the NICC class for which they are registering including a qualifying ACT®, ACT Compass® or ACCUPLACER® score.
+There is no cost to parents or students if the course is successfully completed.

 Articulated courses between a high school and NICC allow students to receive college credit in career and technical programs provided they meet the agreed upon core competencies and performance levels.
-Competencies are agreed upon between members of the high school, College faculty and the department dean.
+Competencies are agreed upon between the high school, College faculty and the department dean.
 Credit is entered on an NICC transcript after the student has successfully completed 12 NICC credits post high school.
 Students must attend NICC within 12 months of high school graduation to be eligible for articulated credit.
 Articulated courses do not contribute to the student’s NICC grade point average, but do satisfy specific career program requirements.
 Learn more about the articulation process.

 Coordinators with Northeast Iowa Community College High School Partnerships provide assistance in developing and improving career and technical programs (CTE) in Region 1 high schools.
 To ensure schools meet requirements for state and federal Perkins funding, the coordinators work closely with the Iowa Department of Education and Keystone AEA.

 Each fall and spring, NICC and Keystone AEA partner to offer professional development opportunities to Region 1 CTE teachers.
 Other career and technical events occur throughout the year.